haydenchang/f1-race-replay/README.md

-# F1 Race Replay with ML Win Proabbilities 🏎️ 🏁
+# F1 Race Replay with ML Win Probabilities 🏎️ 🏁

 A real-time telemetry pipeline, feature engineering engine, and ML powered prediction system built on top of the original visualizer